semaphoreci/docs/sem-reference_5b6968642c7d3a03f89d6bff.md

 The following list briefly describes the `sem` operations:

-* *connect*: The `connect` command is used for connecting to organizations for the first time.
+* *connect*: The `connect` command is used for connecting to an organization for the first time.
-* *context*: The `context` command is used for adding an organization to your existing ones for the first time.
+* *context*: The `context` command is used for switching organizations.
 * *create*: The `create` command is used for creating new resources.
 * *delete*: The `delete` command is used for deleting existing resources.
 * *describe*: The `describe` command is used for getting information about existing resources.